American Health Care: Essential Principles and Common Fallacies

 No one can understand them.
 No one can read them.
 No one can even lift them.
 It is not possible to comply with some of these regulations without being in violation of other provisions.
 Yet physicians and hospitals can be held criminally liable for violating many of these provisions.
 What can be the purpose of such confusion?
 It is the ability to subject physicians and the rest of us to the arbitrary and capricious application of these regulations by any random bureaucrat.
 These regulations have grotesquely distorted and set the standard for the way private insurance companies pay for medical expenses.

 Does this currently affect us on a daily basis?
 Most definitely.
 If you are 65 years of age or older, after a lifetime of paying Medicare taxes you are stuck with it.
 But if you want or need a procedure that Medicare does not allow, and if your physician accepts Medicare patients, he is forbidden by law to provide it even if you choose to pay for it yourself.

 The strongest advocates of medical socialism want Americans to believe that what we have today is a free-market health care system based on principles of laissez-faire capitalism, and that we need to replace it.
+Senators Bernie Sanders and Elizabeth Warren meanwhile blame corporate "greed" for high drug prices and rising insurance premiums, and argue that we need to eliminate them.
 What we actually have, of course, is an essentially fascist system of highly complex and government-financed health care manipulated by interest groups with political pull.

 America's health insurance and medical care system is an overregulated, bureaucratic monster that is the creation of government.
 It is in need of major reform, and the status quo should not be defended.
 But reform of the system must not take the form of more of the government poison that has been killing it.